Welcome to today's edition of the Rush 24-7 podcast.

 It would be fixed.

-It's Doug Rbanski.
+It's Doug Urbanski.

 I'm filling in for Rush Limbaugh.

-Short break, we'll be right back.
+We'll be right back.

-I was just wondering why the uh Nobel Committee didn't give him a prize for economics in advance.
+I was just wondering why the Nobel Committee didn't give him a prize for economics in advance.

-Look, the media has got to be wondering.
+Look, the media has got to be wondering, have they backed a loser?

 They didn't like losing themselves.